32 Things Your Tax Accountant Won’t Tell You

 If you do get audited (gulp!), never go it alone

 Hire an accountant, enrolled agent, or tax attorney who has experience dealing with the IRS.
 Sometimes it can be as simple as providing additional documents or filing an amended return, but it’s best to work with a professional who knows what they’re doing.
-This is what IRS agents won’t tell you about tax planning.

 When in doubt, ask